BilalAhmadKhanKhattak/JustInCase/README.md

 ## Words By Mr. BILRED
 Yeah, this was a part of PHOENIX.
 But I never knew I would get "this" much deeper in it.
 Actually (the thing about part of PHOENIX) the thing is, I tried to use Whisper in Phoenix for transcription purposes, then probably then I got the idea why not make a subtitle generator tool.
 Furthermore; I built this in my vacations, and this also took alot of time.
 What I also want you to understand is that is, uhm, there's a difference between "Making things work" and "Why things work".
 When you get to understand both, ah! then its something really ____.
 Nevertheless, I almost tried 12 times on macOS and 4 times on Windows OS, I was trying to do something, but that didnt happen.
 Eitherway, there might be some ALLAH's (God) wisdom.
 And yeah, You should take an idea from this project that...
-I even got to know one of the PYTHON 3.10's OWN BUGS!
+I even got to know one of the PYTHON 3.10's OWN BUG!
 That's something really special happened